 A quick word about LiPO batteries

 There are several parameters of LiPO batteries you will need to know to follow this tutorial.
-Most important is the cell count, which is a count of the number of physical battery cells that make up a LiPO battery.
-On some batteries the cell count is physically labeled as “2 cell” or “3 cell”.
+Most important is the cell count, which is the number of physical battery cells that make up the battery.
+On some batteries the cell count labeled as “2 cell” or “3 cell”.
 If this is not the case the voltage of the battery should be labeled, examples are: “7.4 volt” or “11.1 volt”.
 To get the number of cells divide the total voltage of the battery by 3.7, which is the nominal voltage of a single cell.
 You also need to pay attention to the maximum and minimum total voltage of your battery.
 The maximum safe voltage of a single LiPO cell is 4.2 volts.
 The minimum safe voltage of a single LiPO cell is anywhere between 3.0 and 3.5 volts.
-Multiply the cell count, as obtained earlier, to find the maximum and minimum voltages that will be used to configure the RoboClaw.
+Multiply by the cell count, as obtained earlier, to find the maximum and minimum voltages that will be used to configure the RoboClaw.

 Here is a table listing the minimum and maximum voltages by LiPO cell count: